• Free shipping on all orders

 Scottish fold cat very angry and aggressive

-This one ties in with avoiding provoking aggression, but it’s an excellent tool to use to avoid an unwanted encounter with your cat.
-Cats are not like dogs; dogs are usually happy to see you and want love and affection.
+This one ties in with avoiding provoking aggression, but it’s an excellent tool to use to prevent an unwanted encounter with your cat.
+Cats are not like dogs, which are usually happy to see their owners and want love and affection.
 Cats want your love and affection when they want it and not the other way around.
 Look for these signs your cat is annoyed and may bite.

 • Flattened or pinned ears